sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As you might expect, the mechanics of the *t*-test are almost identical to the
 mechanics of the *z*-test.
-So there’s not much point in going through the
+So there is not much point in going through the
 tedious exercise of showing you how to do the calculations using low level
 commands.
-It’s pretty much identical to the calculations that we did earlier,
+It is pretty much identical to the calculations that we did earlier,
 except that we use the estimated standard deviation and then we test our
 hypothesis using the *t*-distribution rather than the normal distribution.
 And
 so instead of going through the calculations in tedious detail for a second
-time, I’ll jump straight to showing you how *t*-tests are actually done.
+time, I will jump straight to showing you how *t*-tests are actually done.
 jamovi comes with a dedicated analysis for *t*-tests that is very flexible (it
 can run lots of different kinds of *t*-tests).
-It’s pretty straightforward to
+It is pretty straightforward to
 use; all you need to do is specify ``Analyses`` → ``T-Tests`` → ``One Sample
 T-Test``, move the variable you are interested in (``X``) across into the
 ``Variables`` box, and type in the mean value for the null hypothesis